Eric Bjornlund

 Eric Bjornlund (born August 7, 1958) is an American expert in democratization assistance and election observation and co-founder and president of Democracy International and the author of Beyond Free and Fair: Monitoring Elections and Building Democracy.
-Mr. Bjornlund is a lawyer and adjunct professor at Georgetown University.
+Bjornlund is also a lawyer and adjunct professor at Georgetown University.

 Early life and education

-Eric Bjornlund was born on August 7, 1958 in Pittsburgh, Pennsylvania.
+Eric Bjornlund was born on August 7, 1958, in Pittsburgh, Pennsylvania.
 He graduated from Phillips Exeter Academy in Exeter, New Hampshire.
 He majored in economics at Williams College, earned a J.D. from Columbia Law School, and earned a M.P.A. from John F. Kennedy School of Government at Harvard University.

 Career

 From 1984 to 1988, Bjornlund practiced corporate and international law at Ropes & Gray in Boston, Massachusetts.
 In 1989, he traveled to several countries in Africa with a delegation led by Michael Kennedy, then-head of Citizens Energy.
 Later that year he observed transitional elections in Namibia and authored a report on Nation Building: The UN and Namibia.

 In 2003, along with Glenn Cowan, Bjornlund co-founded Democracy International, a U.S.-based firm that provides technical assistance, analytical services, and project implementation for democracy and governance, human rights, peace and resilience, and other international development programs worldwide.
 Nominated in 2016 by USAID Administrator Gayle Smith to serve on the Advisory Committee On Voluntary Foreign Aid (ACVFA), Bjornlund provided advice to USAID—both during the Administration of President Barack Obama and during the transition from Administrator Smith to USAID Administrator Mark Green—on critical development and foreign assistance issues.
-In 2010 he became Adjunct Professor in the Department of Government at Georgetown University where he teaches in the graduate program in Democracy and Governance and serves on the program's executive Advisory Board.
+In 2010 he became adjunct professor in the Department of Government at Georgetown University where he teaches in the graduate program in Democracy and Governance and serves on the program's executive Advisory Board.
 He was chosen as a member of the Executive Advisory Board of the Council of International Development Companies; serves as Co-Chair of the Democracy, Rights, and Governance Workgroup of the Society for International Development-Washington; and recently joined the U.S. State Department Conflict and Stabilization Operations Advisory Committee.

 He has served as an expert in democratization and international development at the Woodrow Wilson International Center for Scholars, the American Political Science Association, UNDP, the OSCE, and USIP, among others.
 He has lectured at Yale University, Johns Hopkins University, American University, Boston College, George Washington University, and Georgetown, among others, as well as at universities and institutions in more than twenty countries around the world, and he has appeared often as an expert commentator on television and radio in the U.S. and abroad, including on the BBC, C-SPAN, CNN, National Public Radio, Voice of America, and other media outlets.